mwesigab/Portfolio/README.md

 ## Demo

 This portfolio is hosted [here](https://inspiring-lalande-8c3ada.netlify.app).
-Feel free to check it out.
+Check it out.

 ## Technologies Used